Brympton d'Evercy

-Brympton d'Evercy (alternatively Brympton House), a grade I listed manor house near Yeovil in the county of Somerset, England, has been called the most beautiful in England.
-In 1927 the British magazine Country Life devoted three articles to it, in which Christopher Hussey, near the start of a 50-year career as an architectural authority, termed it "the one which created the greatest impression and summarises so exquisitely English country life qualities."
-His articles remain the only detailed account of the house, which has belonged to six families: the D'Evercys, Stourtons, Sydenhams, Fanes, Weeks (1992–2008), and Glossops (since 2008).
+Brympton d'Evercy (alternatively Brympton House) is a Grade I listed manor house near Yeovil in the county of Somerset, England.
+The house has been called the most beautiful of its kind in England; in 1927, Christopher Hussey, near the start of a 50-year career as an architectural authority, termed it "the one which created the greatest impression and summarises so exquisitely English country life qualities."
+The house has belonged to six families since its construction: the D'Evercys, Stourtons, Sydenhams, Fanes, Weeks (1992–2008), and Glossops (since 2008).

 History

 Building was begun by the D'Evercy family about 1220 and proceeded slowly into the 18th century.
 For 750 years it remained little known or recorded.
 For a few years after the Second World War it held a boys' school, before being reclaimed by its owners as a private house.
 This it remains, although it is occasionally hired out as a location for filming or a hospitality event.

 The complex of buildings consists of the mansion, its stables and other outbuildings, the parish church and a puzzling building known as the Priest House.
 Little remains of the original D'Evercy manor built between 1220 and 1325, as the present house has evolved on the same site.

 Brympton d'Evercy was listed in the Domesday Book of 1086 as Brunetone, meaning "brown enclosure", from the Old English brun and tun.

 The village of Brympton is larger today than at any time in its history.
 Until the 20th century, it barely qualified as a village, having been largely deserted in the 14th century.
 Its few cottages were scattered along the drive to the secluded mansion, a few of which can be discerned in the view by Knyff (illustrated right).
 Today a new urban area known as Brympton is a suburb of Yeovil and encroaches on the seclusion of the house.

 In Somerset and adjoining Dorset, many such houses as Brympton d'Evercy contain wings in several architectural styles by unrecorded local architects and builders.
 Their owners were nearly all related to each other in some way, and competition among them was great.
 As a result, the wings in various houses can be almost identical, having been constructed by the same builder, rather than an architect, using drawings based on the works of the master architects from as far afield as Rome.
 This applies particularly from the 17th century onwards.